Ashu1992patel/ProductManagement/README.md

 - Almost all the features has been implemented If I missed something please let me know

-- Features include as follows: add products, products list, like, Softdelete, restore, trash, search products by: category, rating, stock status, price range etc.
+- Features include as follows:
+-- add products (image, title, rating, price, description), products list, -- Product Like, Softdelete, restore, trash,
+-- Search products by: category, rating, stock status, price range etc.
+-- Side navigation will have menus, list (home) and trash -- Side navigation will have menus, list (home) and trash